macsakarn/Drum-Gloves/README.md

 This project was created for education.
 It was caused by me wanting to play the drums and not having enough money to buy drums to play.
 Therefore was born as a **Drum-Gloves Project** It was made for those who like to play drums.
 But don't have money to buy gloves The gloves will consist of
-1. snare drum
+1. Snare drum
-2. tenor drum
+2. Tenor drum
-3. bass drum
+3. Bass drum
-4. cymbals
+4. Cymbals
-5. hi-hat
+5. Hi-hat
-6. kettledrum
+6. Kettledrum

 ## COMPONENTS AND SUPPLIES